gshanemiller/rdpmc/doc/pmu.md

 counter is still off in the second place.
 Finally step 5 programs the counter with EN=1.
 This completes the programming and enablement.
 The counter is now running.

 Prior to step 5 there is no overhead leakage into the PMU.
-Now each MSR write in step five goes through `pwrite` into a system file possibily falling into the kernel.
-Therefore, a typical step-5 four counter sequence like,
+Recall each MSR write in step five goes through `pwrite` into a system file possibily falling into the kernel.
+A typical step-5 four counter sequence looks like:

 * Assumes steps 1-4 done
 * writeMsr( MSR=186h, value=0x41412e, cpu=3); // cntr0: enable LLC cache misses (step 5 counter 0) in HW core 3